 You're Not the Boss of Me

-One of the great benefits of owning your own residential rental property is that it creates a great opportunity of being your own boss.
+One of the great advantages of being a landlord is simply being your own boss , with opportunities to grow.
 Many people that get started with just one rental property often find themselves buying and renting out more properties, ultimately ending up as full-time real estate investors.
 The independence of being your own boss, setting your own hours and goals is a major draw for many people.
 So, before you sell your residential property, consider being a landlord and what opportunities might await you down this path.